MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/reference/classes/PartyNetwork/methods/partynetwork_getchatcontrols.md

 ## Remarks

-The returned array is valid until the next call to either [PartyManager::StartProcessingStateChanges()](../../PartyManager/methods/partymanager_startprocessingstatechanges.md) or [ConnectChatControl()](partynetwork_connectchatcontrol.md) on this network.
+Once a [PartyChatControlLeftNetworkStateChange](../../../structs/partychatcontrolleftnetworkstatechange.md) has been generated for a chat control by [PartyManager::StartProcessingStateChanges()](../../PartyManager/methods/partymanager_startprocessingstatechanges.md), the chat control will no longer be present in the array returned by this method. <br /><br /> The memory for the returned array is invalidated whenever the title calls PartyManager::StartProcessingStateChanges() or [ConnectChatControl()](partynetwork_connectchatcontrol.md) returns success.

 ## Requirements